PubInv/PubInv-License-Guidelines/README.md

-# Public Invention Free-Culture License Guidelines (v0.1)
+# Public Invention Free-Culture License Guidelines (v0.1) for the [Project Name] project

 ## Note on Usage